Not a member but want to buy a copy? You'll need to create a free My APA account to purchase. Create account

 Ronald Milam, AICP

-Ronald T. Milam, AICP, PTP is the director of evolving the status quo at Fehr & Peers and leads the company’s R&D. He is actively involved in a wide variety of project work but also finds time to teach transportation planning, modeling, and SB 743 courses for UC Berkeley Tech Transfer and UC Davis Extension.
+Ronald T. Milam, AICP, PTP is the director of evolving the status quo at Fehr & Peers and co-leads the company’s R&D. He is actively involved in a wide variety of project work but also finds time to teach transportation planning, modeling, and SB 743 courses for UC Berkeley Tech Transfer and UC Davis Extension.
 A unique part of Ron’s experience is thinking long-term and helping clients understand the future outcomes of their decisions.
 His recent work has focused on SB 743 implementation, disruptive trends such as automated vehicles, and big data analysis to answer challenging transportation questions.